asseco-pst/watch-your-language/this-and-object-prototypes.md

 - Now you are explicitly telling the function you're calling what context (`this`) you intend for it to have

-There are 3 properties that can be used and bare in mind that if you don't want to change the `this` but still want to use any of those 3 properties you just have to send as the first parameter either `null` or `undefined`
+There are 3 properties that can be used for explicit binding.
+Bare in mind that if you don't want to change the `this` but still want to use any of those 3 properties you just have to send as the first parameter either `null` or `undefined`

 ### `bind`